 Now, I’m not saying that paying off debt isn’t an excellent goal, because it is.
-But God has taught me some priceless lessons in this season of life that I might not have learned if it weren’t for our financial struggles.
+But God has taught me some priceless lessons in this season of life.
+I might not have learned them if it weren’t for our financial struggles.

 It’s taken me six years, but I’m finally learning to thank God for our debt.

 Through this process, my husband and I have learned so much about working together as a team, about stewardship of our resources, making a home with what we have, and about changing our expectations and learning to be flexible.
 Living with debt is a trial that’s refined us.